CureApp/nca-cli/README.md

 # requirements

-- Tun on the project root
+- Run on the project root.
-- The project must contain `node-circleci-autorelease` (install by `npm install --save-dev node-circleci-autorelease`)
+- The project must contain `node-circleci-autorelease`.
+    (install by `npm install --save-dev node-circleci-autorelease`)

 # usage